How do I migrate from package.json scripts to moonrepo tasks incrementally (package by package)?

 11 min read

 Migrating from package.json scripts to moonrepo tasks doesn’t have to be a big-bang rewrite.
-With the right approach, you can move package by package, keep your workflows running, and gradually take advantage of moonrepo’s task graph, caching, and orchestration.
+You can move package by package, script by script, while keeping everything working the whole time.
+This guide walks through how to migrate incrementally, how to keep npm run/pnpm run usable during the transition, and how to take advantage of moonrepo’s task graph and caching as you go.

 Why migrate from package.json scripts to moonrepo tasks?